INL Bureau · Office Profiles

 Delegation Coordination

-Coordination of intra-department and interagency delegations to UN and other international events.
+Coordinates intra-department and interagency delegations to UN and other international events, ensuring unified U.S. positions and effective representation.

 🔗